fbpx Skip to Content

 A few chapters later in Romans 6:23 Paul states, “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.”
 Salvation for eternity can only be found in Jesus.
 We are not sufficient on our own.

-If you confess with your mouth that the Lord Jesus and believe in your hearts the God has raised Him from the dead, you will be saved.
-Romans 10:9
+If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
+For with the heart one believes and is justified, and with the mouth one confesses and is saved.
+Romans 10:9-10

 Delight in Sound Biblical Counsel

 There are a lot of voices that fight for space in our minds.
-Some of them are intentionally deceptive, some of them have good intentions but are misleading, others are ignorant; and then there’s the Bible, the counsel of the Lord.
+Some of them are intentionally deceptive, some of them have good intentions but are misleading, others are ignorant.
+Then there’s the Bible, the counsel of the Lord.

 Find joy in obtaining wisdom that comes from God.